boscore/ibc_contracts/ibc.token/README.md

  - **cache_cashtrxs_table_records** maximum cashtrxs table records, the recommended value is 1000.
  - **active** set the initial active state (_peerchains.active).
     Only when _peerchains.active is true can the original IBC transaction to this peer chain be successfully executed.
- - require auth of _self
+ - require auth of _self or admin

 Examples:
 The following examples assume that IBC systems are deployed between the EOS and BOS mainnet,